*** 20th Anniversary: 2003 to 2023 ***

-And the convergence of high temperature or humidity with a lifting mechanism such as a cold front, quickly takes us to the so-called mature stage of the thunderstorm.
-Most people
+The convergence of high temperature and humidity with a lifting mechanism, like a cold front, takes the thunderstorm to its mature stage.
+At this point, most people recognize a thunderstorm.

 Have a look at these thunderstorm pictures.